alttankcanada/SlateMasternodeSetup/README.md

 ## SLATE Masternode Installation

+##BETA RELEASE USE AT YOUR OWN RISK

 **NOTE:** This installation guide is provided as is with no warranties of any kind.

-**NOTE:** This newer version of the script (v1.1) does not ask for IP address or masternode genkey anymore.
+**NOTE:** This newer version of the script (v1.4) does not ask for IP address or masternode genkey anymore.
 Instead the script will detect VPS IP Address and generate Masternode Private Key (genkey) automatically.
 It will also create a 2GB swap file.

 If you follow the steps and use a newly installed Ubuntu 16.04 VPS, it will automatically configure and start your Master Node.
 Ubuntu 17.10 and other Linux distros ate not currently supported.